 In order to make my Raspberry a bit easier to handle and give it a bit of weight I decided to make a temporary case.
 It needed to be complete in five minutes, cost nothing and allow for a certain … Continue reading

-If you are running Debian Squeeze you may want to have your Pi auto-login.
-This may be particularly useful if you are using your Pi to perform a specific operation where you don’t want to login using a keyboard when … Continue reading
+If you are running the Raspbian operating system you may want to have your Pi auto-login.
+This may be particularly useful if you are using your Pi to perform a specific operation where you don’t want to login using a keyboard … Continue reading

 This gallery contains 22 photos.

 Here are some initial photos of my two Raspberry Pi Model B’s.
-One from RS and the other from Farnell.
+One from RS and the other from Farnell Element 14.
 They are named “Tango” & “Cash” and have matching SanDisk Ultra 8GB Class 6 SD cards.
-At the moment they prefer … Continue reading
+At the moment … Continue reading

 The default images provided for the Raspberry Pi are usually 2GB and this results in wasted space on larger SD cards.
 When the image is written to your card three partitions are created.
 A boot partition, a Linux system partition … Continue reading